ClickUp vs Basecamp: Which Project Tool Fits Your Team? (2026)

 Verdict

 ClickUp wins decisively.
 The automation engine alone handles thousands of repetitive actions that Basecamp teams do by hand.
-ClickUp Brain adds AI assistance at an additional per-user cost.
+ClickUp Brain adds AI assistance at a meaningful per-user cost ($9-$28/user/month).
 For teams that value efficiency at scale, ClickUp's automation justifies the complexity.
 For teams that prefer manual control and small-scale workflows, Basecamp's approach is internally consistent, if increasingly behind the market.

 Time tracking